axel-sirota/ml-solr-course/3-query-generation/lab6/instructions.md

-# Lab 4
+# Lab 6
-## Distributed Memory Bag of Words (DBOW)
+## Text Generation with RNN/GRU

-In this notebook we will train from scratch a DBOW document embedding model based Airbnb rental descriptions on various main cities of the world (135000 listings).
+In this notebook we will train from scratch in an unsupervised fashion text generation to replicate the descriptions of the Airbnbn rentals.
+For time limitations it will not be the best model but it is structured in a portable fashion to your needs.

-Take it easy and pay attention to the model, how easy it is to define it, and how easy it is to define Doc2Vec in gensim (which adds a layer over Keras).
+Take it easy and pay attention to the model, how we pass states, and the complexities to do the passthrough of passing the states character by character.

 Run `jupyter notebook` and access the notebook in this lab, under `exercise`.
 Follow the instructions.
 Good luck!